davidpots/playsongnotes/_songs/[Weezer] Say It Ain't So.md

 ---
 layout: song
 has_video_lesson: true
+title: Guitar lesson for "Say It Ain't So" by Weezer -- playsongnotes.com
-title:  Say It Ain't So
+song_title:  Say It Ain't So
 artist: Weezer
 year: 1994
 categories: guitar